20+ Top Rated Tourist Attractions in West Bengal: A Local’s Guide

 Hangseshwari Temple, Bengal’s Real Hogwarts!

-At the town named Bansberia of Hooghly, the Bengal’s Hogwarts, Hangseshwari ratna temple stands in all her glory.
+At the town named Bansberia of Hooghly, the Bengal’s Hogwarts, Hangseshwari Ratna temple stands in all her glory.
+In of the offbeat tourist destinations in West Bengal, Hangseshwari Ratna Temple has come to limelight with many travel groups present in social media!
 The presiding deity of the old temple is Kali, the eternal mother figure of Bengal and her hinterlands.
 In the late eighteenth century, the stepping stone to Hangseshwari temple was laid by Raja Nrisinhadeb Roy Mahasay and later finished by his widowed wife.

 The temple has 13 distinct minars, resembling lotus petals.
 Five stories of the temple resemble five parts of human mechanism, as illustrated in Tantric rituals.
 The temple can be accessed by a quick train ride on the bandel line from Howrah station.
 This is a perfect day trip from Kolkata.